karrot-dev/35c3-foodsaving-talk/index.md

 * now recognised at high levels
 * approach: target &rarr; measure &rarr; act
 * UN Sustainable Development Goal 12.3
+> "By 2030, halve per capita global food waste at the retail and consumer levels"

+???

+* now recognised at high levels
+  * last 10 years recognized the problem UN, EU
+  * 10s if not 100s of millions of euros into it
+* approach: target &rarr; measure &rarr; act
+* UN Sustainable Development Goal 12.3
-> "By 2030, halve per capita global food waste at the retail and consumer levels and reduce food losses along production and supply chains, including post-harvest losses"
+> "By 2030, halve per capita global food waste at the retail and consumer levels"

 --